The Board of Alien Labor Certification Appeals (BALCA) recently upheld the final determination

-of a Certifying Officer (CO) denying labor certification (LC) for an alien worker for the position of “tailor – textile, apparel & furnishing worker.”
-This LC was filed prior to the effective date of the “PERM” regulations.
+of a Certifying Officer (CO) denying labor certification (LC) for an alien worker for the position of Horse Trainer.